-The FY 2024 Advertised Budget Plan funding level of \$51,869,138 for the Judicial Administration program area comprises 2.8 percent of the total General Fund Direct Expenditures of \$1,859,558,977.
-In FY 2024, Judicial Administration program area expenditures increased by \$2,553,907, or 5.2 percent, over the FY 2023 Adopted Budget Plan total of \$49,315,231.
-This increase is primarily attributable to a 2.00 percent market rate adjustment (MRA) for all employees effective July 2023; an additional Probate Clerk position to support the Probate Division of the Fairfax County Circuit Court; and increases to state salary supplements as a result of State compensation increases.
+The FY 2025 Advertised Budget Plan funding level of \$55,950,790 for the Judicial Administration program area comprises 2.7 percent of the total General Fund Direct Expenditures of \$2,045,765,355.
+In FY 2025, Judicial Administration program area expenditures increased by \$2,733,804, or 5.1 percent, over the FY 2024 Adopted Budget Plan total of \$53,216,986.
+This increase is primarily attributable to an increase in employee compensation, including a 2.00 percent market rate adjustment (MRA) for all employees and performance-based and longevity increases for non-uniformed merit employees, both effective July 2024; and for employee pay increases for specific job classes identified in the County's benchmark class survey of comparator jurisdictions.
+Other increases include support for new positions in Agency 85, General District Court and Agency 91, Office of the Sheriff; and increases to state salary supplements as a result of state compensation increases.
+These increases are partially offset by reductions utilized to balance the FY 2025 budget.

-The Judicial Administration program area includes 470 positions (not including state positions), an increase of 1/1.0 FTE position over the FY 2023 Revised Budget Plan level.
-The additional 1/1.0 FTE position is included to support the Probate Division of the Fairfax County Circuit Court.
+The Judicial Administration program area includes 473 positions (not including state positions), which is consistent with the FY 2024 Revised Budget Plan level.